 ‘Exceptional Performance’: Overall the staff member has delivered significantly more than the defined requirements of the job and has done consistently and measurably better than his/her objectives demand’

 It’s important that managers fully understand the criteria as laid out (and I’ve met many managers who don’t).
-If they are unclear they need to know where to go to get advice
+If we are unclear they need to know where to go to get advice

-In the same way that managers would help their employee prepare for the appraisal meeting they need to help employees to assess their performance against the performance ratings (possibly using points 1. to 4. above).
+In the same way that we would help our employee prepare for the appraisal meeting we need to help employees to assess their performance against the performance ratings (possibly using points 1. to 4. above).
 This means that during the appraisal meeting the manager and the employee can agree the relevant performance rating, using accurate evidence

 Employee Performance Ratings Summary